We have more complete estimates on some of the work. Plus we have made some additions to the plan that will add to the cost.

 Copyright © Our Big Italian Adventure

-The biggest changes came in three places:
+The biggest changes came in three places, all of which make sense:

 We’ve spent most of the last 6-7 weeks waiting for the formal permission to build.
 We had to wait out August because most of Italy, including the planning “department” of Colmurano, which is really just one guy, is off work.
 Then the earthquake naturally delayed routine building projects, as many structures needed to be inspected for damage.